 Day 1: Punta Arenas, Chile

 Upon arrival in the city of Punta Arenas you will be greeted by a staff member and transferred to Hotel Rey Don Felipe.
 During the afternoon, you will meet your expedition mates and receive instructions concerning the guidelines that should be followed in Antarctica and the procedures for Zodiac boat embarkation and disembarkation.
-Later, enjoy a welcome dinner at the José Nogueira Hotel, a French-style mansion that is over one hundred years old.
+Later, enjoy a welcome dinner and meet your fellow adventurers while enjoying regional cuisine.

 Day 2: Fly to King George Island / Embark

-Your Antarctic adventure will begin with the flight from Punta Arenas to King George Island (the largest of the South Shetland Islands).
-The flight takes a little over one and half hours.
+Your Antarctic adventure will begin with the two hour flight from Punta Arenas to King George Island (the largest of the South Shetland Islands).
 Upon arrival, you will be able to tour around the area where the Frei Chilean Base and the Bellingshausen Russian Base are located.
 Gather at the beach on Fildes Bay for embarkation of your expedition vessel by Zodiac boats.